awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-kinesis-output-reference-kinesisvideostreams-kinesisvideo.md

 # KinesisVideo<a name="streaming-video-kinesis-output-reference-kinesisvideostreams-kinesisvideo"></a>

 Information about the Kinesis video stream that streams the source video into Amazon Rekognition Video\.
-For more information, see [Working with Streaming Videos](streaming-video.md)\.
+For more information, see [Working with streaming videos](streaming-video.md)\.

 **StreamArn**